 RM Manager, LLC, which is a wholly owned subsidiary of Realty Mogul, serves as manager of the Realty Mogul LLCs.

 The term of specific investments depends upon whether it is a debt or equity investment.
 Loan investments are generally six to 12 months, while equity investments are anywhere from three years up to 10 years.
-Equity investments generally pay distributions on a quarterly basis, while debt investments pay monthly.
+Equity investments generally pay distributions on a monthly basis, while debt investments pay quarterly.
 These are just general rules, and it’s important to understand the distributions on any investment are never guaranteed.

 For income tax purposes, an IRS form K-1 will be provided for each equity investment, reporting the results of that particular investment.
 Income from loans will be reported on IRS form 1099.

 Debt investments.
 When investing in loans, you will purchase either an entire loan — which is actually secured by real estate — or what is known as a platform note.
 These notes are borrower payment-dependent promissory notes from Realty Mogul.
 They are unsecured, limited-recourse loans that correspond with the underlying mortgage loan originated on the website.

 If you choose to be the sole investor on a whole loan, you will be responsible for the cost of any foreclosure in the event of a default.